King Ling of Zhou

 In the twenty-first year of his reign, Confucius was born.

-His successor was his son King Jĭng of Zhou.
+His was succeeded by his son, King Jǐng.

-His other son was the Crown prince Ji Jin (姬晉).
+His other son was the crown prince Ji Jin (姬晉).
 Empress Wu Zetian claimed that her lover Zhang Changzong was a reincarnation of Ji Jin.

 Ancestor of the Taiyuan Wang

 During the Tang dynasty the Li family of Zhaojun 赵郡李氏, the Cui family of Boling 博陵崔氏, the Cui family of Qinghe 清河崔氏, the Lu family of Fanyang 范陽盧氏, the Zheng family of Xingyang 荥阳郑氏, the Wang family of Taiyuan 太原王氏, and the Li family of Longxi 隴西李氏 were the seven noble families among whom marriage was banned by law.
 Moriya Mitsuo wrote a history of the Later Han-Tang period of the Taiyuan Wang.
 Among the strongest families was the Taiyuan Wang.
 The prohibition on marriage between the clans issued in 659 by the Gaozong Emperor was flouted by the seven families since a woman of the Boling Cui married a member of the Taiyuan Wang, giving birth to the poet Wang Wei.
 He was the son of Wang Chulian who in turn was the son of Wang Zhou.
 The marriages between the families were performed clandestinely after the prohibition was implemented on the seven families by Gaozong.
 The Zhou dynasty King Ling's son Prince Jin is assumed by most to be the ancestor of the Taiyuan Wang.
 The Longmen Wang were a cadet line of the Zhou dynasty descended Taiyuan Wang, and Wang Yan and his grandson Wang Tong hailed from this cadet line.

 Both Buddhist monks and scholars hailed from the Wang family of Taiyuan such as the monk Tanqian.
 The Wang family of Taiyuan included Wang Huan.
 Their status as "Seven Great surnames" became known during Gaozong's rule.
 The Taiyuan Wang family produced Wang Jun who served under Emperor Huai of Jin.

 A Fuzhou based section of the Taiyuan Wang produced the Buddhist monk Baizhang.